Top 10 Best Peak District Pub Walks

 By happy coincidence, the Peak District is also well known for its cosy country inns – and what better way to set yourself up for a walk or restore yourself afterwards than with a hearty meal and a local tipple?!

-Always happy to help, we’ve gathered together a collection of our Top 10 Best Peak District Pub Walks here, just for your walking and pubbing pleasure.
+Always happy to help, we’ve gathered together a collection of our Top 10 Best Pub Walks here, just for your walking and pubbing pleasure.
 Cheers!

-This easy walk starts and ends in the lovely village of Hathersage, where you’ll be spoilt for choice with wonderful pubs, cafés and shops, not to mention the lovely Colemans Deli for picnics to take on your walk.
+This easy walk starts and ends in the lovely village of Hathersage, one of the best circular walks in the Peak District, where you’ll be spoilt for choice with wonderful pubs, cafés and shops, not to mention the lovely Colemans Deli for picnics to take on your walk.
 The walk follows well-made paths up and out of the village, past the church, through beautiful beech woodlands and back down into the village on country lanes.
+One to make into a walking pub crawl Peak District!

 At a Glance